Ehteesham/Barcode_Detection/README.md

 # Report
 I have included a report in this repository that provides a detailed overview of the Faster RCNN algorithm.
 This report will help you to understand the algorithm.

+# Dataset
+The dataset is publicly available on Kaggle and can be accessed at the following URL: https://www.kaggle.com/datasets/ansariehteeshamaqeel/book-barcode-detection.
+The Book Barcode Detection Dataset on Kaggle is a meticulously curated collection of high-quality images, exclusively showcasing book barcodes.
+This dataset serves as a reliable foundation for training and evaluating barcode detection models, enabling researchers and developers to benchmark and advance their algorithms.
+By focusing specifically on book barcodes, we aim to provide a specialized resource tailored to the needs of professionals working in book-related domains.